djangocon/2023.djangocon.us/_pages/speaking.md

 Please see our <a href="/covid/">COVID-19 Policy</a> for more information.

-{% comment %}
 At this time, we are planning on most presenters being in Durham to present their talks in person.
 Things may always change depending on how the pandemic progresses over the year.

-If you are unable to travel to the conference, please submit your talk with a note that you will be only be able to present a pre-recorded talk online.
-We will have a handful (less than 10) of online talks that we'll air during breaks in the in-person schedule and more.
+As in 2022, we will have a handful of online-exclusive talks that will air during the in-person breaks and meals.

-{% endcomment %}
+Please indicate your format preference (in-person or online) as part of your proposal.

 ## Proposing to DjangoCon US